winterwang/ForIEA2017/poster-filtered.markdown

 - **EMBASE **  ("prevalence"/exp OR prevalence:ab, ti) AND ("Japan"/exp OR "Japan: ab, ti" OR "Japanese: ab, ti") AND ("helicobacter"/exp OR "helicobacter pylori": ab, ti) AND (humans)/lim.

-- We also scrutinised the reference lists, and searched for unpublished data by contacting the head of known ongoing study projects in Japan.
+- We also scrutinised the reference lists, and searched for unpublished data by contacting the head of known ongoing projects.

-- The risk-of-bias assessment was independently performed by two authors (LY and WC) using the Joanna Briggs Institute Prevalence Critical Appraisal Tool。
+- The risk-of-bias assessment was independently performed by two authors (LY and WC) using the [**Joanna Briggs Institute Prevalence Critical Appraisal Tool**](http://joannabriggs.org/assets/docs/critical-appraisal-tools/JBI_Critical_Appraisal-Checklist_for_Prevalence_Studies.pdf)^[http://joannabriggs.org/assets/docs/critical-appraisal-tools/JBI_Critical_Appraisal-Checklist_for_Prevalence_Studies.pdf].

 ![Flowchart of Study Selection](images/Figure_1.png)

 # STATISTICAL ANALYSIS (1)

+- More details on how to estimate prevalence of _H. pylori_ by birth year can be found [**here**](https://winterwang.github.io/For_Inoue_pylori/)^[https://winterwang.github.io/For_Inoue_pylori/].

 - Prevalence by birth year were extracted from 45 studies (273 data points).

 - Penalized cubic spline was used to model the prevalence as a function of birth year in the framework of generalized additive mixed model (GAMM) implemented in the `mgcv` package in R.

 [column]